Xonshiz/comic-dl/ReadMe.md

 ### Linux/Debian :
 Since most (if not all) Linux/Debian OS come with python pre-installed, you don't have to install python manually.
 Make sure you're using python >= 2.7.x though.

-We need `pip` to install any external dependenc(ies).
+We need `pip` to install any external dependency(ies).
 So, open any terminal and type in `pip list` and if it shows some data, then it is fine.
 But, if it shows error, like `pip not found` or something along this line, then you need to install `pip`.
 Just type this command in terminal :

 `sudo apt-get install python-pip`